beedyboy/twinder/README.md

 Twinder is in three phases,

-one for the clients(students, employees, etc.),
+1).
+One for the clients(students, employees, etc.),
-##
+#
+ 2).
 One for examiner, and
+  #
-  ##lastly, the brain that connects the first two together.
+  3). lastly, the brain that connects the first two together.